visitscotland/digital-documents/DIGITAL-ACCESSIBILITY-STANDARDS.md

 Most users do not amend the settings on their assistive technology and thus Digital Partners are advised to test their software using assistive technologies on their default setting.

-It is recommended that screen reader testing is conducted using NVDA over JAWS, as testing should be conducted with the lesser sophisticated product.
 Real devices or physical technology should be used if available, though Digital Partners must consider testing on virtual machines, emulators, or cloud-based devices if access to a real device or physical technology is not possible.

 When testing using assistive technology, make sure: